Manson Family: San Francisco followers

 Following his release from prison on March 22, 1967, Charles Manson moved to San Francisco, where, with the help of a prison acquaintance, he moved into an apartment in Berkeley.
 In prison, bank robber Alvin Karpis had taught Manson to play the steel guitar.
 Living mostly by begging, Manson soon became acquainted with Mary Brunner, a 23-year-old graduate of the University of Wisconsin–Madison, who was working as a library assistant at the University of California, Berkeley, and moved in with her.
-According to a second-hand account, Manson overcame Brunner's resistance to him bringing other women in to live with them.
+According to a second-hand account, Manson overcame Brunner's resistance to his bringing other women in to live with them.
 Before long, the pair were sharing Brunner's residence with eighteen other women.

 Manson established himself as a guru in San Francisco's Haight-Ashbury district, which during 1967's "Summer of Love" was emerging as the signature hippie locale.
-He may have borrowed some of his philosophy from the Process Church of the Final Judgment, members of which believed Satan would become reconciled to Jesus and they would come together at the end of the world to judge humanity.
+He may have borrowed some of his philosophy from the Process Church of the Final Judgement, members of which believed Satan would become reconciled to Jesus and they would come together at the end of the world to judge humanity.
 Manson soon had the first of his groups of followers, most of them female; they were later dubbed the "Manson Family" by Los Angeles prosecutor Vincent Bugliosi and the media.
 Manson allegedly taught his followers that they were the reincarnation of the original Christians, and that the establishment could be characterized as the Romans.
 Sometime around 1967, he began using the alias "Charles Willis Manson."

 Before the end of summer, Manson and some of his followers began traveling in an old school bus they had adapted, putting colored rugs and pillows in place of the many seats they had removed.
 They eventually settled in the Los Angeles areas of Topanga Canyon, Malibu and Venice.

 In 1967, Brunner became pregnant by Manson.
-On April 15, 1968, she gave birth to their son, whom she named Valentine Michael, in a condemned house where they were living in Topanga Canyon.
+On April 15, 1968, she gave birth to their son, whom she named Valentine Michael (after the protagonist of the Robert Heinlein science fiction novel Stranger in a Strange Land), in a condemned house where they were living in Topanga Canyon.
 She was assisted by several of the young women from the Family.
 Like most members of the group, Brunner acquired a number of aliases and nicknames, including: "Marioche", "Och", "Mother Mary", "Mary Manson", "Linda Dee Manson" and "Christine Marie Euchts."